Source IBM Db2 with Kafka/MQ #

 In the sample above, notice the following details:

-• The start-position parameter specifi[es the starting log position for realtime replication.
-For more information, see Db2 with Kafka in Extractor Reference.
+start-positionparameter specifies the starting log position for realtime replication.
+For more information, see Db2 with Kafka in Extractor Reference. - If you set